jpgercc/linear-life-time/README.md

   online course is being fixed, I decided to finish it.
   <br>

-  In the end of it, it has passed some hours, the sleep has come again with some jazz music.
+  In the end of it, it has passed some hours, the sleep has come again with some easy jazz music.
 Have a great nigth! 😴
 </p>

 <h2>What it do?</h2>